FusionAuth/fusionauth-site/site/_posts/2020-05-06-securing-asp-netcore-razor-pages-app-with-oauth.md

 <!--more-->

-{% include _callout-tip.liquid content="This code and tutorial has been updated in October 2021."%}
+{% include _callout-tip.liquid
+content=
+"This blog post has been [superseded by this guide](/docs/v1/tech/tutorials/integrate-dotnet)."
+%}

 ## Configuring FusionAuth